-Matthew Jenner is an associate in the Tax Practice Group of the Chicago office.
+Matthew Jenner is a partner in the Tax Practice Group of the Chicago office.
 He advises multinational companies on federal tax issues related to cross-border transactions.
 He also represents clients in domestic and international tax disputes.

 Representative Legal Matters

 - Advised clients on post-acquisition integration planning and implementation.

 - Advised a client on efficient tax structure for divestiture of one of its major businesses.

 - Advised clients on tax-efficient cash repatriation strategies.

 - Represented a client in obtaining a private letter ruling with respect to its section 382 limitation.

 - Represented clients in cross-border mergers and acquisitions.

 - Indiana University - Maurer School of Law (J.D. cum laude) (2011)

 - University of Notre Dame (B.A.
 Economics and Italian cum laude) (2008)